 2. Defaulted to a utility it “expects” to exist

 LLMs have seen src/utils/cn.ts, src/lib/utils.ts, src/helpers/format.ts in so many codebases that they assume yours has them too.
-TypeScript templates and Next.js / shadcn ship lib/utils.ts by default — but maybe you didn’t use shadcn.
+TypeScript starters and Next.js / shadcn/ui ship lib/utils.ts (with the cn() helper) by default, so the model defaults to it even when you never ran npx shadcn init.

 How to spot it: Search for stock template paths like src/lib/utils, src/utils/cn, @/lib/db.
 If you never created them, that’s the bug.

 Wrote import { useDebounce } from 'react-use' but you installed usehooks-ts, not react-use.
 Error: Cannot find module 'react-use'.
-Technically package hallucination, not file hallucination, but the root cause is identical.
+Technically package hallucination, not file hallucination, but the symptom is identical.

-How to spot it: Check package.json; npm list <package> returns nothing — package hallucination.
+How to spot it: Check package.json; npm ls <package> (or npm list) returns nothing — the package was never installed.
+See “Verify a package before installing it” below before you add it.

 4. Agent took the wrong workspace path in a monorepo

-packages/ui/src/Button.tsx exists, but agent (working in packages/app) wrote import { Button } from '../ui/Button' — math is wrong.
-The file exists but the relative path doesn’t resolve.
+packages/ui/src/Button.tsx exists, but the agent (working in packages/app) wrote import { Button } from '../ui/Button' — the relative math is wrong.
+The file exists but the path doesn’t resolve.

-How to spot it: Path in the error is relative and looks suspicious (../../../ui/); check tsconfig paths and actual directory depth.
+How to spot it: The path in the error is relative and looks suspicious (../../../ui/); check the tsconfig paths/references and the actual directory depth.

 5. Casing mismatch (works on macOS, fails in CI)

-import './Button' but the file is button.tsx. macOS resolves it; Linux build fails.
-Not strictly hallucination but the symptom is identical.
+import './Button' but the file is button.tsx. macOS and Windows (case-insensitive filesystems) resolve it; a Linux CI build fails.
+Not strictly hallucination, but the symptom is identical and it’s a top reason for “builds locally, breaks in CI.”

 6. Agent imported a file it planned to create but forgot

-How to spot it: Grep the agent’s Write tool calls for this run; if the missing file isn’t in the list, it was never written.
+How to spot it: Grep the agent’s Write/Edit tool calls for this run; if the missing file isn’t in the list, it was never written.

 Shortest path to fix